Corbett H. Thigpen: Multiple personality

-The book was made into a film, The Three Faces of Eve, released later in 1957, and starring Joanne Woodward, who earned an Academy Award for Best Actress for her role.
+The book was made into a film, The Three Faces of Eve, released later in 1957, and starring Joanne Woodward, who earned an Academy Award for Best Actress for her role, and Lee J. Cobb as her psychiatrist, called Dr. Curtis Luther.
 Thigpen and Cleckley served as advisors to Director Nunnally Johnson and received writing credits on the film.
 At the authors' behest, the film followed the actual patient's life and treatment.

-In the book and film, Eve is cured of her alternate personalities, but the real life person—Chris Costner Sizemore—has stated that she was not free of them until many years later.
-She also alleges that she was not aware the session reports would be published outside of medical circles, or that she was signing over rights to her life story forever (for £3 for the book rights to McGraw-Hill which sold 2 million copies and $5000 for the visual rights (relatives received $2000)).
-She fought unsuccessfully to stop the publication of videos of her treatment sessions, but in 1989 successfully sued the film studio 20th Century Fox when it wanted to make a parody remake of its film and tried to use a 1956 contract she had signed, without legal representation via Thigpen, to prevent Sissy Spacek optioning Sizemore's own published book on her life.
+In the book and film, Eve is cured of her alternate personalities, but the real life person, Chris Costner Sizemore, has stated that she was not free of them until many years later.
+She also alleges that she was not aware that the session reports would be published outside of medical circles, or that she was signing over rights to her life story forever.
+Specifically, she received £3 for the book rights to McGraw-Hill which sold 2 million copies and $5000 for the visual rights, while relatives received $2000.
+She fought unsuccessfully to stop the publication of videos of her treatment sessions, but in 1989 she successfully sued the film studio 20th Century Fox when it wanted to make a parody remake of its film and tried to use a 1956 contract she had signed, without legal representation via Thigpen, to prevent Sissy Spacek optioning Sizemore's own published book on her life.
 When Sizemore returned to Augusta for a speaking tour in 1982 neither Thigpen or Cleckley attended and she did not visit them, though in 2008 she described the diagnosis and treatment of her as courageous.
 In 1994 Thigpen and Cleckley published a brief communication in an international hypnosis journal cautioning against over-use of the diagnosis of Multiple Personality Disorder.